amer/resinfra/README.md

 ![](.media/resinfra_overview.jpg)

 The example will deploy two "worker VMs" on every cloud provider as well as a gateway VM for Hetzner and Proxmox.
-In addition, a "resinfra VM" is deployed to host the necessary tooling. *Note, that the serices running on the gateways VMs as well as the "resinfra VM" should be distributed across multiple nodes.
+In addition, a "resinfra VM" is deployed to host the necessary tooling. *Note, to achieve high availability, the services running on the gateway
+VMs as well as the "resinfra VM" need to be distributed across multiple nodes.
+This is not implemented yet.
 All services used for the tooling can be deployed as distributed services.
 For the gateways, a multi gateway setup should be aimed for.